roshansamuel/saras/README.md

 A sample ``parameters.yaml`` file is provided with the solver in the ``./input/`` folder.
 The parameters are grouped under 5 sections, viz., ``Program``, ``Mesh``, ``Parallel``, ``Solver`` and ``Multigrid``.

-* The main parameters that set the boundary conditions, inital conditions, forcing/source terms, etc. are found under the ``Program`` section.
+* The main parameters that set the boundary conditions, initial conditions, forcing/source terms, etc. are found under the ``Program`` section.
 * Grid parameters like number of points, stretching parameter for non-uniform grids, etc. are found under the ``Mesh`` section.
 * ``Parallel`` section lets the user define how many MPI sub-domains to decompose the computational domain into, and the number of OpenMP threads to use.
 * Non-dimensional time-step, file write intervals, final non-dimensional time and so on are set in the ``Solver`` section.